department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/Spanish/Conversation Guide.md

-# Conversation guide for pre-check-in and check-in Spanish content & toggle design
+# Conversation guide for Spanish Check-in & Toggle Design

 ## Moderator logistics
 Use #feedback-backchannel in Slack for real-time feedback from observers.